Himanshuiiit/portfolio-old/README.md

 # portfolio
-It is jmy first website. and can be accessed by : https://himanshuiiit.github.io/portfolio/
+It is my first website. and can be accessed by : https://himanshuiiit.github.io/portfolio/